 On the other hand, this can be somewhat challenging when preserving data is necessary, as would be the case when running a container for a database.
 If you need to preserve data, you will need to mount a volume which is accessible from the container.
 Tools such as Kubernetes will help you to manage these containerse, and the Kubernetes Operators can help you with setting up the persistent volumes.

 MongoDB can run in a container.
-The official image available on Docker Hub contains the community edition of MongoDB and is maintained by the Docker team.
-This image can be used in a development environment.
-A custom-built container with the Enterprise version of MongoDB or MongoDB Atlas is recommended for a production environment.
+The official images available on Docker Hub include the community edition and enterprise edition of MongoDB and are maintained by MongoDB.
+These images can be used in development environments.
+Using the kubernetes operator with the enterprise image is highly recommended for a production environment to be fully supported.

 There are many ways to use MongoDB in a containerized environment.
 In the following sections, you'll learn some methods to run and manage containers with MongoDB.

 In order to run the following instructions, you will need to install Docker Desktop.
 You can find the installation instructions for your operating system on their website.

 Running MongoDB as a Docker Container

 You can start a MongoDB container using Docker with the following command.
 Start by setting the version you want to use in a variable.

 This command will start a MongoDB server running version 6.0 based on the Red Hat UBI in detached mode (as a background process).
 As a best practice, it’s recommended to use a tag to specify the MongoDB version to ensure consistency.